sobolevn/sobolevn.github.io/_posts/2020-06-07-how-async-should-have-been.md

 1. We now use [`IOResultE`](https://returns.readthedocs.io/en/latest/pages/io.html) which is a functional way to handle sync `IO` that might fail.
 Remember, [exceptions are not always welcome](https://sobolevn.me/2019/02/python-exceptions-considered-an-antipattern)! `Result`-based types allow modeling exceptions as separate `Failure()` values.
 While successful values are wrapped in `Success` type.
 In a traditional approach, no one cares about exceptions.
 But, we do care ❤️
 2. We use [`httpx`](https://github.com/encode/httpx/) that can work with sync and async requests
+3. We use [`impure_safe`](https://returns.readthedocs.io/en/latest/pages/io.html#impure-safe) function to convert the return type of `httpx.get` to return the abstraction we need

 Now, let's try the async version!